ThongWan1706/Id_Asg1/README.md

 Contact form:
 1. Go to the "Contact Us" page
 2. Try to submit the empty form and verify that an error message about the required fields appears
-3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-4. Try to submit the form with all inputs valid and verify that a success message appears.
+3. Try to submit the form with all inputs valid and verify that a success message appears.
-5.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+4. Since the location of the form is empty, it will links to a plain page

+Product Card Details:
+1. Go to the Products page using the navigation bar
+2. Find a product you are interested to know
+3. Click on the See More button
+4. It should link to its respective page

+Review Card Details:
+1. Go to the Reviews page using the navigation bar
+2. Find a client you are interested to know
+3. Click on the See More button
+4. It should link to its respective page

 <h1>Credits</h1>